YiningJenny/A.C.E_Docs/README.md

 __Inheritance from the previous term__: Inspiration from the Tower of Babel, improving signal transmission efficiency between Arduino and Unity, changes in code structure.

+## In the future
+- __Add more levels:__ for example, recognize people's movements with dynamic video, and take the viewer to write words with strokes.
+- __Adjust the force size:__ The current one is too small, so the game is too difficult for the audience.
+- __Adjust the image resource of the center tip:__ The size of the center needs to be the same as the size of the force.
+Help the audience better Orient themselves.
+We need to attach a sensor behind the curtain and shoot it with darts.
+There is a risk that the curtain will be damaged, so we can't use a normal projector.
+- __Wireless:__ Replace the sensors that are currently wired with Bluetooth sensors.

 ## Links and resources

 [GitHub link](https://github.com/YiningJenny/A.C.E_Docs.git)